By Jonathan Wojcik

 Little Shop of Horrors began in 1960 as a low budget comedy horror film best known for its talking, flesh-eating monster plant, Audrey II.
 The dark story and quirky characters eventually attracted the attention of Broadway for what is now one of the most famous and beloved musicals of all time, inevitably performed by just about every school theater group at some point in time.

-Bogleech forum poster and excellent artist John Pesando started a great topic back in 2010 on how different productions have tackled the design and performance of Audrey II, a topic still being updated from time to time with dozens and dozens of monstrous plant puppets covered thus far, including video links and a lot of detailed information.
-You really ought to check it out for yourself at the previous link, but for today's Halloween update I feel like going over what I feel are some of the most imaginative!
+Bogleech forum poster and excellent artist John Pesando started a great topic back in 2010 on how different productions have tackled the design and performance of Audrey II, including video links and a lot of detailed information.
+You really ought to check it out for yourself at the previous link, but for this special Halloween update I feel like going over some of my personal favorites!

 A Spanish Audrey II